Quality of life comparison

 United States has a total of 19,924 km of coastline.
 In Costa Rica, that number is 1,290 km.

-The statistics above were calculated using The World Factbook, Internal Revenue Service, and Directorate General of Taxation of Costa Rica.
+The statistics above were calculated using the following data sources: The World Factbook, Internal Revenue Service, Directorate General of Taxation of Costa Rica.